EOEPCA/eoepca-killercoda/iam/6-client-user.md

 Use the following provided values:<br>
 _Select the provided values to inject them into the terminal prompts_

-> NOTE that some of the previously answered questions are repeated - in which case the existing value can be accepted.
+> NOTE that some of the previosly answered questions are repeated - in which case the existing value can be accepted.

 * `KEYCLOAK_ADMIN_USER`{{}} already set: `n`{{exec}}
 * `KEYCLOAK_ADMIN_PASSWORD`{{}} already set: `n`{{exec}}